Learning Koopman Models From Data Under General Noise Conditions: Consistency analysis

 \subsection{Convergence}

 As a first step, the convergence of the Koopman model estimate will be shown.
 By satisfying Assumptions \ref{assumption:exact_embedding_aut} and \ref{assumption:exact_embedding_output_aut}, the data-generating system \eqref{eq:data_gen} has an exact representation by the Koopman form \eqref{eq:koop_model_structure} according to Theorem \ref{TH1}.
-To show convergence, this equivalent Koopman form of the system needs to satisfy the following stability condition: \begin{condition} For any $\delta> 0$, there exist a $c\in [0, \infty)$ and a $\lambda \in[0,1)$ such that
+To show convergence, this equivalent Koopman form of the system needs to satisfy the following stability \revtwo{assumption}: \begin{assumption} For any $\delta> 0$, there exist a $c\in [0, \infty)$ and a $\lambda \in[0,1)$ such that